-A Keeper Attachment allows the sheriff to take custody of personal property.
-It is most effective where the deadbeat is operating a cash business.
-The sheriff will seize all cash (not checks) as it comes into the debtor’s business.
-Because of the impact it has on the operation of a business, courts allow Keeper Attachments on an ex parte basis less frequently than they do bank attachments.
+A keeper attachment allows the sheriff to take custody of your debtor’s cash that it receives at its cash register..
+This method of debt collection is most effective when the deadbeat in question is operating a cash business.
+The sheriff will seize all cash (but no checks) as it comes into the debtor’s business.
+Because of the impact that it has on the operation of a company, courts generally will not allow keeper attachments on an ex parte basis as frequently as they would with bank attachments.

 One of the most crucial elements to remember when dealing with keeper attachments is that just because you have obtained one, it does not automatically entitle you to keep the asset you have secured.
 Just like any other prejudgment security, its intention is merely to even the playing field between you and your debtor.
 If you are looking for effective and relentless tactics to help you collect from your debtor, contact the experienced skilled collections attorneys at the Law Offices of Alan M. Cohen LLC today to schedule an appointment with one of our experienced debt collection lawyers.